Build an ISO Hybrid Live Image¶

 , if set totrue

-then the resulting image will be created with a COW file to keep data persistent over a reboothybridpersistent_filesystem
+, the resulting image is created with a COW file to keep data persistent over a reboot.hybridpersistent_filesystem

 : The filesystem used for the COW file.
-Possible values areext4
+Valid values areext4

 orxfs